Lab Members

 Postdoctoral Fellow

 Ruchi is originally from India, where she completed her B.S.
 She then moved to the U.S., where she received an M.S. at Western Illinois University.
-After receiving her masters degree, Ruchi worked in industry for a short period, then completed her PhD training at Western Michigan University, studying c-di-GMP regulated pathogenesis in Shigella flexneri.
-In the Green lab, Ruchi studies mechanisms of desiccation tolerance in Acinetobacter baumannii.
+After completing her masters degree, Ruchi worked in industry for a short period, then performed her PhD training at Western Michigan University, studying c-di-GMP regulated pathogenesis in Shigella flexneri.
+In the Green lab, Ruchi studies the regulatory response to desiccation stress in Acinetobacter baumannii.